ipunkt/laravel-route-cache/README.md

 * add TestCases
 * cache content-type of the content and respond with that.
 * Routines to handle POST, PUT, UPDATE and DELETE Requests
+* get plain content back from cache (you can get it in, why not out)